Redocly/redocly-cli/docs/commands/lint.md

   sandbox: ./openapi/sandbox.yaml
 ```

-In this case, if no API definitions are specified, `lint` will validates all entrypoints listed in the `apiDefinitions` within your `.redocly.yaml` file.
+In this case, if no API definitions are specified, `lint` validates all entrypoints listed in `apiDefinitions` within your `.redocly.yaml` file.
 The presence of the `.redocly.yaml` configuration file is mandatory.

 :::warning Important
 If you try to execute the `lint` command without entrypoints when your project doesn't have any configuration files (either `.redocly.yaml` or a [custom one](#custom-configuration-file)), the `lint` command will display an error.